 - Sepsis.
 The greatest risk is infection.
 When your immune system overreacts to the infection, it can trigger widespread inflammation and blood clotting in tiny vessels throughout the body.
 This inflammation and clotting can cause multi-organ dysfunction.
 If the kidneys are inflamed due to sepsis, the patient may experience kidney failure.

-Compensation for Victims of Electrical Burns
+Lawyer for Electrical Burns Compensation

 To get compensation, your lawyer must prove that the following elements: